 We'll admit it; we totally belt out pop hits when we're in the shower.
 When we're driving to work in the morning, forget it.
 It's all Adele, all the time.
 We're pretty sure no one can hear us when we do that, though.
 We'd be a bit more shy if we sang those in public.
 In front of people.
 Yikes.

 There are those among us, though, who aren't afraid to scream and shout and let it all out, no matter where they are.
 Cassio is one of those people.
 Iago knows he likes his drinks full and plays on this to get what he wants.
 Find out what happens by reading Act 2, Scenes 2 – 3.
 Then, check out Shmoop's take on it here.

 Activity 2.4a: Party Patrol

 So you've read the party scene.
 Somehow, Othello fires Cassio after he ends up in a drunken fight.
-But how did they get there?
+How did they get there?
 It's time to retrace their steps.